MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-14-Jekyll-syntax-highlight.md

 ### Raw Liquid

-If you are trying to add a code snippet with some Jekyll Liquid code, chances are the code between the braces will be executed.
+If you are trying to add a code snippet with some Jekyll Liquid/Ruby code, chances are the code between the braces will be executed.
 Even inside the code element!

 In this case you can put a `raw` block around the snippet to ensure Jekyll does not execute it.
 For example,